-Another problem is that choosing appropriate input and output representations for our ANNs can be far from straightforward.
-There remains considerable debate over what representations are used in real brains.
+Another problem is that choosing appropriate input, output and internal representations for our ANNs can be far from straightforward.
+There remains considerable uncertainty over what representations are used in real brains (e.g. invariant representations).

 Often it makes sense to model processes at a higher level of abstraction.
 We know that our brains are neural networks and that they can manipulate symbols, but training an ANN is unlikely to be the best way to go about building an AI system that we have good reason to believe is most easily formulated in terms of manipulating symbols.